Ven0maus/SOD.Common/Mods/SOD.LifeAndLiving/ModFolderContent/README.md

 [v2.0.0] [RELEASED]
 - Social Relations (track relations between civs and player)
-- Immersive Requirements (immersive requirements to execute certain actions)
+- Immersive Requirements (immersive requirements to execute certain actions) Overview of actions:
+- Require screwdriver to open vents

 [v3.0.0] [RELEASED]
 - Sync disks (A bunch of sync disks to enhance to detective life)